-- Park Advisory Commission, Recreation Advisory Commission, City staff, neighborhood associations and community groups develop programs to establish the site as a locus of activity (initially on Sundays when permit parking is not enforced). - Develop Ashley St. pocket park and "scenic overlook." - Develop and install interpretive signage and educational displays to raise awareness of the site's history and its place in the Allen Creek Greenway and broader nonmotorized trail network. - Determine type and degree of soil contamination and develop appropriate remediation plan. - Develop and implement first step landscaping, parking reconfiguration and soil remediation plan. - Implement ornamental pavement (painting or embossing) to indicate Allen Creek and the Greenway. - Continue discussions with AARR including enhanced treatment of railroad right-of-way.
+- for seven years or until no longer required, whichever comes first. - Park Advisory Commission, Recreation Advisory Commission, City staff, neighborhood associations and community groups develop programs to establish the site as a locus of activity (initially on Sundays when permit parking is not enforced). - Develop Ashley St. pocket park and "scenic overlook." - Develop and install interpretive signage and educational displays to raise awareness of the site's history and its place in the Allen Creek Greenway and broader nonmotorized trail network. - Determine type and degree of soil contamination and develop appropriate remediation plan. - Develop and implement first step landscaping, parking reconfiguration and soil remediation plan. - Implement ornamental pavement (painting or embossing) to indicate Allen Creek and the Greenway. - Continue discussions with AARR including enhanced treatment of railroad right-of-way.